bevyengine/bevy-website/content/learn/book/storing-data/queries.md

   - derive macro is great for simple cases
   - combine data from multiple queries, or queries with other resources
   - custom methods can be used to encapsulate complex logic
+  - sometimes provided by third-party libraries for ease of use
 [`clippy`'s `type_complexity` lint]: https://rust-lang.github.io/rust-clippy/master/index.html#type_complexity
 [type aliases]: https://doc.rust-lang.org/reference/items/type-aliases.html